mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_guide.md

 * **Gemfile** : where you put gems you need.
 * **README.md** : where you explain what you do because documentation is mandatory.
 * **config/** : folder where you put your configuration.
-* **config/protogen.json** : configuration of classes that can be exchange between device and server.
+* **config/protogen.json** : configuration of messages that can be exchange between device and server.
 * **config/schedule.rb** : whenever file to create your schedules cron rules folder.
 * **doc/** : folder where you put your documentations.
 * **doc/protogen/** : folder where the protocol's documentation is generated.